-Q. Can commuter students be seen at Student Health Services?
+Q. Can commuter students be seen at the Student Health Center?

 A. Yes.
-To be seen at the Student Health Services you will need a completed health form, which includes a list of immunizations and a completed physical exam.
-It doesn't matter what health insurance you have, students are seen at Health Services free of charge.
+To be seen at the Student Health Center you will need a completed health form, which includes a list of immunizations and a completed physical exam.
+It doesn't matter what health insurance you have, students are seen at the Health Center free of charge.
 If we need to do lab work or xrays we will have to go through your health insurance, and you will be responsible for the charges your insurance does not cover.

-Q. Do you perform gynecological exams at Health Services?
+Q. Do you perform gynecological exams at the Health Center?

-Q. If I missed a class due to illness, can I get a class excuse from Health Services?
+Q. If I missed a class due to illness, can I get a class excuse from the Health Center?

-A. Framingham State College Health Services does not provide "sick notes" for students to professors due to a brief absence from class due to illness.
+A. Framingham State University Health Center does not provide "sick notes" for students to professors due to a brief absence from class due to illness.
 We encourage students to communicate directly with their professors about their absences.
 This is meant to foster mature communication between student and professor, as well as encourage personal responsibility for class attendance decisions.